drapergeek/drapergeek.github.io/_posts/2014-01-05-warning-the-file-has-been-changed-since-reading-it.markdown

 tags: vim
 ---

-Papercuts, hitting your pinky toe and that message have to rank among the most annoying things that can happen to a human being!
+Papercuts, hitting your pinky toe, and that message have to rank among the most annoying things that can happen to a human being!

 Here is a simple trick that can cut down on how often you see that